Jami has been an online writer for several years. Her articles focus on everything from pet maintenance to ear piercings.

 The History of the Garden Gnome

-Garden gnomes have always had a unique history in Europe, and gnomes have even wedged their way into American pop-culture becoming quite the craze.
-Now gnomes are seen everywhere, from the lawn next door to the lawn across the world.
-Today, every collector and hobbyist alike are looking for gnomes.
+Garden gnomes have always had a unique history in Europe, and they have even wedged their way into American pop culture, becoming quite the craze.
+Now, they are seen everywhere, from the lawn next door to the lawn across the world.

-Garden decorations, especially garden statuary has been common throughout Europe since the Renaissance.
-It was believed that these small human-like beings would rid evil from the lives of those whom own the gnome.
 In 1616, the statues only depicted Gobbi (an Italian hunchback).
-By the late 18th century, porcelain “house dwarfs” were created and being produced on a wide scale (at this time Switzerland were also producing wooden statue of dwarfs and gnomes as well).
-Soon enough gnomes became a very popular house, lawn, and garden ornament and this popularity steadily grew throughout the 19th century.
-Even though there has been evidence that garden gnomes were being produced and widely distributed to be used as lawn decorations meant to protect against evil, the first manufacturer of these dwarf statues is controversial.
+By the late 18th century, porcelain “house dwarfs” were created and produced on a wide scale (at this time, Switzerland was also producing wooden statues of dwarfs and gnomes, as well).
+Soon enough, gnomes became a very popular house, lawn, or garden ornament and this popularity steadily grew throughout the 19th century.

 How to Make Your Own Garden Gnome